Sold out in 12 hours, thank you!!!

 - Two-step gain switch

-- Powder-coated steel chassis in unique NITSCH colorway
+- Powder-coated aluminum top and steel bottom chassis in unique NITSCH colorway

 - Designed and hand-assembled in California